-Mr. Carey is a director of HireRight Holdings Corporation, a publicly traded company that provides technology-driven workforce risk management and compliance solutions.
-From July 2018 to October 2023, he served as a director of Focus Financial Partners, a publicly traded company that invests in independent fiduciary wealth management firms.
-Mr. Carey also currently serves on the boards of certain privately held portfolio companies of the Trident Funds.
-He previously served as non-executive chairman of PARIS RE Holdings Limited and as a director of Alterra Capital Holdings Limited, Cunningham Lindsay Group Limited, Lockton International Holdings Limited, and Privilege Underwriters, Inc.
+Mr. Carey currently serves as a director of IEQ Capital LLC, a privately held independent wealth management firm.
+He also serves on the boards of certain privately held portfolio companies of the Trident Funds.
+From July 2018 to June 2024, Mr. Carey served as a director of HireRight Holdings Corporation, a provider of global background screening services and workforce solutions, which was publicly held until taken private in June 2024.
+From July 2018 to October 2023, he served as a director of Focus Financial Partners, a company that invests in independent fiduciary wealth management firms, which was publicly held until taken private in August 2023.
+Previously, Mr. Carey also served as non-executive chairman of PARIS RE Holdings Limited and as a director of Alterra Capital Holdings Limited, Cunningham Lindsay Group Limited, Lockton International Holdings Limited, and Privilege Underwriters, Inc.